 For word count sake, I'm going to list it's deficiencies rather than expounding on them.

-- Evangeline Lilly is plain terrible.
+Evangeline Lilly (The Hobbit) is plain terrible.
 Her acting, her hair.
 It's all silly.

 What is Good?

 The only thing I really found fun about this film was its sense of humor.
 At times.
 Edgar Wright was a writer on the film and it shows because the humor at times really works, but at other times, probably once Edgar Wright was of the film, the humor is very hacky and cliche'.

 So even the parts that I enjoyed are frequently undercut by its failings.
 For every joke where a toy train is played for a life sized train instead (funny), we get a scene of Scott learning Martial Arts from... wait for it...
 A Girl?

 Do those sorts of jokes entertain anyone anymore?
 Was anyone watching this movie thinking, well she won't have anything to add because she is a woman?

 The film just seems so tone deaf.
 Losing Edgar Wright off the film was a huge blow and a great example of why cinephiles follow directors and writers more than actors.
 Paul Rudd is a funny guy and a decent lead but when he isn't being written for and directed by a person with as much talent as him, he's just stuck in a middle-ing movie, delivering middle-ing lines.

 In the end, "Ant Man" seems more like the sort of film Edgar Wright would normally make fun of, not write.